Ana Paula Saenz Shows Off Her Dance Moves In A Gray Bikini In New Video

 Ana Paula Saenz titillated her 1.4 million Instagram followers with a sizzling new post.
-On Tuesday, February 16, the Latina model showed off her dance moves in a video that showcased her wearing a skimpy two-piece swimsuit.
+On Tuesday, February 16, the Latina model showed off her dance moves in a video which showcased her wearing a skimpy two-piece swimsuit.

-In the latest reel, Ana could be seen outdoors busting out her killer moves.
-From what was visible, she was on a balcony of a tall building.
-The setup looked like the hottie used her phone’s camera to film herself.
+In the latest reel, Ana could be seen outdoors busting her killer moves.
+She appeared to be on a balcony of a tall building.

-At the beginning of the clip, she posed in the middle of the frame, leaning close to the mobile device.
-She did some hand movements that matched the tune of the song playing in the background.
-The next part showed her standing with her back straight with her thighs parted.
+At the beginning of the clip, she posed in the middle of the frame, leaning close to the camera.
+She did some hand movements on beat with the song playing in the background.
+The next part of the clip showed her standing with her back straight and her thighs apart.
 The babe swayed her hips from left to right while gazing at the lens.

-She then turned around and placed her hands on the handrail while she did a tantalizing booty dance that made many of her viewers happy.
-A lot of them expressed their feelings in the comments.

-Ana wore a skimpy gray bikini set that complemented her flawless complexion.
-It included a tiny bikini top that featured padded cups that struggled to contain her voluptuous breasts.
-The garment also had a plunging neckline that exposed a generous amount of cleavage.
-Small round metals were attached to the cups and the thin straps that provided support.
-The strings went over her shoulders, with another pair of straps tied around her back.
+She wore a skimpy gray bikini set, a color which complemented her flawless complexion.
+It included a tiny bikini top which seemed to struggle to contain her voluptuous breasts.
+The garment also had a plunging neckline and exposed a generous amount of cleavage.
+Small metal rings were attached to the cups, connecting them to the thin straps that provided support.
+The straps went over her shoulders, with another pair tied around her back.

 The matching bottoms that she sported were just as revealing.
-The backside of the swimwear displayed her round posterior.
-The waistband also had round metals like the top.
-The high leg cuts revealed plenty of skin around her groin area.
+The back of the swimwear displayed her round posterior.
+The waistband also had metal rings like the top, and the high leg cuts revealed plenty of skin.

 The influencer accessorized with a straw hat, a chain necklace, bangles, and bracelets.
 She left her brunette hair down and styled in sleek, straight strands.

 In the caption, Ana wrote a question in Spanish.
-As per Google Translate, she asked her fans whether they liked the song playing in the video.
+Per a translation via Google Translate, she asked her fans whether they liked the song playing in the video.

 Within a day, the post has earned about 411,000 views.
-It also received more than 120,300 likes and upwards of 1,900 comments.
+It also received more than 120,300 likes and upward of 1,900 comments.
 Fans and followers flocked to the comments section, showering her with various messages.
 Many told her how sexy she looked, while others struggled with words and opted to use emoji instead.

 "I love your moves!" an admirer commented.